 As a small business owner looking to offer health coverage for the first time or wanting an alternative to traditional group health insurance a Health Reimbursement Arrangement (HRA) has become a popular option.
 The two types of health plans that are dominating this employee benefits trend are Qualified Small Employer HRA and Individual Coverage HRA.

-Both plans allow employees to be reimbursed for insurance premiums and eligible medical expenses, but when comparing the functions, they are very different.
-Designing the perfect plan requires starting with the end in mind, consider your employee benefit goals as you weigh the pros and cons of each plan.
+Both plans allow employees to be reimbursed for insurance premiums and eligible medical expenses (as determinded by the IRS), but when comparing the functions, they are very different.
+Designing the perfect employee health plan requires starting with the end in mind, consider your employee benefit goals as you weigh the pros and cons of each plan.

 How are an ICHRA and QSEHRA the same?